 The first step to reset the repository to transaction 5, the last uncompromised transaction, is to remove the hints.
-N and index.
-N files in the repository (these two files are always expendable).
+N, index.
+N and "integrity.
+N" files in the repository (these files are always expendable).
 In this example N is 13.